Municipal Broadband Remains Roadblocked In 16 States

 Key Findings

-• 16 states currently have laws in place hindering municipal broadband networks in some form.
+• 16 states currently have laws in place hindering municipal broadband networks in substantial ways.

 • Three additional states (Iowa, Oregon, and Wyoming) have other forms of roadblocks in place that make operating municipal networks more difficult.